 - M&M's- Replace chocolate chips with colorful M&M candies - perfect for celebrating any holiday!

-- White Chocolate Macadamia- Swap out the semi-sweet chocolate chips for white chocolate chips and chopped macadamia nuts.
+- White Chocolate Macadamia- Swap the semi-sweet chocolate chips with creamy white chocolate chips and add some chopped macadamia nuts.
+(Want more details?
+Check out my sourdough white chocolate macadamia nut cookie recipe!)

 How to Store

-- Room Temperature- Store baked cookies in an airtight container at room temperature for up to one week.
+Store baked sourdough chocolate chip cookies in an airtight container at room temperature for up to one week.

 Let's Connect!